archetype-themes/plugin-theme-component/docs/Contributing.md

 # View your globally linkable repositories
 npm ls --link --global

-# Unlink archie from your collection or theme repository
+# Unlink plugin-theme-component from your collection or theme repository
 cd ~/projects/[collection-repo-folder | theme-repo-folder]
-npm unlink @archetype-themes/archie
+npm unlink @archetype-themes/plugin-theme-component

-# Delete the globally available link to your local archie install
+# Delete the globally available link to your local plugin-theme-component install
-cd ~/projects/archie
+cd ~/projects/plugin-theme-component
 npm unlink

 ```

 ## Contributing To The CLI's Development

-You should consult the [Archie Project](https://github.com/orgs/archetype-themes/projects/43) in GitHub.
-You will see
+You should consult the [Product Project Board](https://github.com/orgs/archetype-themes/projects/43) in GitHub.
+You will
-the cycle plannings.
+see the cycle planning.
 Tickets should list upcoming features and backlog.

 Assign yourself a ticket and reach out to us if you have questions.
 Create a branch for your development.
 Create a Pull
 Request for your code to be merged into the main branch.